eddiepal/cypress-testrail-reporter/README.md

 **includeAllInTestRun**: _bool_ (optional: default is true) will return all test cases in test run. set to false to return test runs based on filter or section/group.

-**groupId**: _string_ (optional: needs "includeAllInTestRun": false ) The ID of the section/group.
+**groupId**: _string_ (optional: needs "includeAllInTestRun": false ) A comma separated list of IDs of the sections/groups.
 When you set `CYPRESS_TESTRAIL_REPORTER_GROUPID` in runtime environment variables, this option would be overwritten with it.

 **filter**: _string_ (optional: needs "includeAllInTestRun": false) Only return cases with matching filter string in the case title